terraform-google-modules/cloud-foundation-training/03-Networking/README.md

 * [Cloud NAT](https://cloud.google.com/nat/docs/overview)

 ## Preparation: Enable APIs

 When using any new service for the first time in a GCP project, you'll need to enable the APIs that you'll be using.

 Enable the [Compute API](https://cloud.google.com/compute/docs/reference/rest/v1/) using:
 ```
 gcloud services enable compute.googleapis.com
 ```

+## IAM dependencies for Service Account
+You may notice in `main.tf` that `project_id` is referenced through `module.project_iam_bindings.projects[0]` although it cloud be done by using `var.project_id`.
+This is done this way to create dependency on IAM module, which sets up permissions for Service Account used to provision resources.
+This way, it's guaranteed that IAM permissions will be provisioned before the resource/module referencing IAM module.

+In real-life situations this is not the case, as you should have setup all the permissions for terraform Service Account in separate seed project.

 ## Task 1.
 Create Networking